Penguin-Spy/Minereality/README.md

-# Fabric Example Mod
+# Minereality

-## Setup
+## Usage

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Install the [Fabric launcher](https://fabricmc.net/use/) for the version you want, then download the Minereality version for the same version (releases usually span multiple Minecraft versions).

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Uhh don't steal my code k thx.